Capstone-Projects-2023-Spring/project-virtual-pet/documentation/docs/api-specification/frontend-class-doc.md

     - Return none

 - #### handleItemRelease(inventoryID)
-    - Handles the events triggered when the user feeds their pet.
+    - Handles the event of the user dragging and dropping an item (candy) to their pet.
 The inventory updates (less item(s)), The pet's EXP increases, and the sprite animation changes.

 ## PetDescription
+- (add description here)
 ### Data fields
 - #### Object avatarInfo
     - [click here](#object-avatarinfo)